Previous | Next

 "There are cars everywhere!
 I'm sure nobody will notice if we just take one.
 Like, look at this one over here, I think the door is unlocked."

-"No, I don't think we're doing that."
-Gyro ran over to the horse and dragged him away from the car.
-It was embarrassing how little each of them actually knew, how feeble their plans were.
-At this rate they wouldn't get anything done.
+"No, we're not doing that."
+Gyro ran over to Glue Stick and dragged him away from the car.
+It was embarrassing how little each of them actually knew and how feeble their plans were.
+At this rate, they wouldn't get anything done.

 "To where?"
 Evina asked.